Joel-Adving/LoL-Howling-Abyss-Three.js/README.md

 Todolist/Backlog:
 * Better physics/collision to mimic real league of legends
-* NPC/Minion AI
-* Champion Abilities
+* Champion Abilities and attacks
+* Entity system for champions, structures and minions
+* Minion AI
+* Websocket/WebRTC for multiplayer
 * More champions to select from
-* Websocket/WebRTC for multiplayer